Subgroup Fairness in Two-Sided Markets: Formulating Intra-, Inter-Fair and Customer-Care

-For constraint (\ref{pro:P_t_1},\ref{pro:P_t_2},\ref{pro:P_t_4}), their violations squared are straightforward: for instance, constraint \eqref{pro:P_t_2} can be transferred to $\Brack{0-u^j_t}^2,j\in\mathcal{D}^{A_t=0}$.
-As in \cite{poljak1995recipe}, we can bring those violations squared into the objective with positive multipliers: $\phi_j^{(1)},\phi_j^{(2)},\phi_i^{(3)}$ for the violation squared of constraint (\ref{pro:P_t_1},\ref{pro:P_t_2},\ref{pro:P_t_4}) By making the multipliers larger, we penalise constraint violations more severely, thereby forcing the minimiser of the objective with quadratic penalty terms closer to the feasible region for the constrained problem.
+Returning to our setting, we can formulate the so-called Augmented Lagrangian relaxation of linear equality constraints in (\ref{pro:P_t_1},\ref{pro:P_t_2},\ref{pro:P_t_4},\ref{pro:P_t_5}) by considering their squared violations.
+For constraints (\ref{pro:P_t_1},\ref{pro:P_t_2},\ref{pro:P_t_4}), their squared violations are straightforward to formulate.
+For instance, the violation of constraint \eqref{pro:P_t_2} is $\Brack{0-u^j_t}^2,j\in\mathcal{D}^{A_t=0}$.
+As in \cite{poljak1995recipe}, we can consider the violations squared in the objective with positive multipliers $\phi_j^{(1)},\phi_j^{(2)},\phi_i^{(3)}$ for the violation squared of constraints \ref{pro:P_t_1}, and \ref{pro:P_t_2}, and \ref{pro:P_t_4}, respectively.
+By making the multipliers larger, we penalise constraint violations more severely, thereby forcing the minimiser of the objective with quadratic penalty terms closer to the feasible region for the constrained problem.
+For integrality constraints $M^{(i,j)}_t\in\{0,1\}$ in \eqref{pro:P_t_4}, one may consider replacing it with a new constraint:

-For integrality constraints $M^{(i,j)}_t\in\{0,1\}$ in \eqref{pro:P_t_4}, one may consider replace it with a new constraint in \eqref{equ:snc-3} and bring it to the objective with a multiplier $\phi_{i,j}^{(4)}$, while one can also limit $M^{(i,j)}_t$ to be non-negative.
+and bring it to the objective with a multiplier $\phi_{i,j}^{(4)}$, while one can also limit $M^{(i,j)}_t$ to be non-negative.
+The resulting formulation:

-Figure~\ref{pro:QP_t-Lagrange} suggests the resulting augmented-Lagrangian reformulation in continuous variables $M^{(i,j)}_t$, for $i\in\mathcal{C}_t, j\in\mathcal{D}$ and $u^j_t$, for $j\in\mathcal{D}$.
-Please be aware that the values of $\phi_j^{(1)},\phi_j^{(2)},\phi_i^{(3)}$ will be given directly in numeric illustration so they are not regarded as variables in the formulation.
-The input of the formulation in Figure~\ref{pro:QP_t-Lagrange} in period $t$ is the same as that of the natural formulation \eqref{pro:P_t}.
+utilises continuous variables $M^{(i,j)}_t$, for $i\in\mathcal{C}_t, j\in\mathcal{D}$ and $u^j_t$, for $j\in\mathcal{D}$ and for each period $t$, while the input of the formulation is the same as that of the natural formulation \eqref{pro:P_t}.
+This turns out to be rather an interesting, non-trivial example of hidden convexity.

-Moreover, we can also consider the Lagrangian relaxation of the natural formulation \eqref{pro:P_t} and lift constraints (\ref{pro:P_t_1}-\ref{pro:P_t_4}) to the objective with Lagrangian multipliers $\lambda_j^{(1)},\lambda_j^{(2)},\lambda_j^{(4)},\lambda_i^{(3)}$ respectively.
-Combined with augmented-Lagrangian reformulation in Figure~\ref{pro:QP_t-Lagrange}, we give a full relaxation formulation in Supplemental materials which, however, will not be used for following numeric experiment for simplicity.